maudlin/mindmeld/CANVAS_TEMPLATES.md

 - Consider the impact of your layout on existing notes and connections.
 - Test your module thoroughly with different zoom levels and canvas sizes.
 - Document any specific interactions or features unique to your module.
+- Files should be camel case (eg nowNextFuture) and suffix 'canvas', eg nowNextFutureCanvas.js or .css (this helps identify different files)
+- Coloured backgrounds should be no more than 50% transparent so we can see the grid from beneath
+- Design for containers (eg columns, boxes), that are no smaller than one box width (150px) and 20px padding on each side.
+Containers should aim for a border radius of c.
+20px for consistency
+- Headings in containers should indicate the purpose of the box, and should be in an H3, added as a heading, eg `const heading = document.createElement('h3'); heading.textContent = content`

 ### 6. Testing Your New Module